 The first mortgage would be at 80 percent of the sales price and the second loan at 10 percent.
 The remaining 10% is the buyer’s down payment.
 Lenders also commonly refer to such an arrangement as an “80-10-10.”

 With two liens, the interest rate on the second mortgage will be slightly higher than the rate on the first.
-Lenders offset the additional risk taking a subordinate position behind the first mortgage with a higher rate.
+Lenders offset the additional risk by taking a subordinate position behind the first mortgage with a higher rate.

-Borrowers may also explore a similar structure when the first lien is at 75 percent of the sales price along with a 15 percent second and a 10 percent down payment.
+Borrowers may also explore a similar structure when the first lien is at 75 percent of the sales price, along with a 15 percent second and a 10 percent down payment.
 Interest rates on the first mortgage using a 75-15-10 may be a bit lower than on an 80-10-10.

 Both the 90% and 95% Jumbo mortgage programs have the option of a combo piggyback loan or a single loan option.
 What loan structure makes the most sense will be determined by many factors like loan amount, down payment, credit, etc.